 What is the ISWC?

-Whether on the radio or through a streaming service, every record is based off an underlying composition that, in essence, defines the song.
-This “underlying composition” dictates the melody, lyrics, and structure of a recorded performance (or sound recording ).
+Whether on the radio or through a streaming service, every record is based upon an underlying composition that, in essence, defines the song.
+This “underlying composition” dictates the melody, lyrics, and structure of a recorded performance (or sound recording).
 Over the years, the music business has grown to need a uniform system for identifying compositions and tracking their uses.

 The ISWC, or International Standard Musical Work Code, takes care of just that—it’s a 10-digit code that’s tied to each composition/song.